gregorwolf/SAP-NPM-API-collection/apis/instance-manager/README.md

 Thus, having the `credentials` property on the `instance` object in the callback is not guaranteed.
 In _Service Manager_ case if the managed instance is not ready to be used, the method returns an error.

-- `getAll(callback)` - gets the instances for all tenants as an array of objects.
+- `getAll(optionalParameters, callback)` - gets the instances for all tenants as an array of objects.
 This method updates the cache.
+Includes binding creation fallback for each instance without binding.
+If binding creation fails it will log an error message and continue processing.
+  - optionalParameters | *Object* | **Optional.**  JSON object with parameters for provisioning or binding, as would be done with the -c options of the CLI commands.
+Used during binding creation fallback.
   - callback | *function(err, instances)* | Callback function with all instances as second argument.

 **Note**: In _Instance Manager_ case filtering of the instances according to their status (e.g. `CREATION_SUCCEEDED`, `CREATION_IN_PROGRESS`) does not take place.
 Thus, having the `credentials` property on each of the instances provided in the callback is not guaranteed.
 In _Service Manager_ case only ready to be used managed instances are returned.